-Then, we often encourage clients to reach out to a foundation, with or without our guidance, to determine if the organization is a good fit.
+Then, we often encourage clients to reach out to a foundation, with or without our guidance, so they can determine if the grant opportunity is a good fit.
 This helps clarify the funder’s priorities and answer any questions.
-Some foundations don’t publish contact information or do not want to be contacted, which we of course honor.
+Some foundations don’t publish contact information or ask that you not contact them, which we of course honor.
 This is an important step in how grant writing works.

 Writing the grant

 Sometimes, the next step in the grant writing process is submitting an LOI, or letter of inquiry.
 This is a pre-application that helps the funder determine whether they’d like to see a full application.
 Other grantmakers ask that you submit a full application right from the start.
-In either case, we work closely with key staff from the client organization to develop a competitive proposal that’s packaged to meet the funder’s guidelines.
+In either case, we work closely with key staff from the client organization to develop a competitive proposal that meets the funder’s guidelines.
 We ask our clients to do a thorough read-through before submission to make sure the application is accurate.
 This is another key part of how grant writing works.